-It can take time to adjust to living and working in a new country.
-It is also important to have the information and support you and your family need, even if you are here on a temporary visa.
+Because it can take time to get used to living and working in a new country, it is important that you and your family have the information and support you need, even if you are here on a temporary visa.

-This guide will help you understand what it is like to work in construction, how to keep yourself safe and where to get advice and support if you need it.
+This guide will help you understand what it is like to work in construction in New Zealand and where to get advice and support if you need it.
 It also explains some of the differences you may experience living in New Zealand.

 - commercial building (vertical infrastructure)